ilhamwahabi/regalion/README.md

 - [ ] Add animation
 - [ ] Use serviceworker
 - [ ] Transform template to my own component
+- [ ] Ensure using single / double line for pokemon and index component
+- [ ] Fix long name problem

 ## License